thewijay/ProxyMan-win/QUICKSTART.md

 - Check the source code for advanced usage
 - Contribute to the project on GitHub
 - Report bugs or request features
-- Use `python uninstall.py` or `.\uninstall.ps1` to remove ProxyMan when no longer needed
+- Use `python uninstall.py` or `.\uninstall.ps1` to remove ProxyManX when no longer needed